 The swift fox (Vulpes velox) is classified as a furbearer in Kansas (K.S.A.
 32-701 (e)).
-There has been a harvest season for swift fox in Kansas since 1982.
+There has been a harvest season for swift foxes in Kansas since 1982.
 Since that time, harvest information has been acquired by the Kansas Department of Wildlife and Parks (KDWP) through an annual Furbearer Harvest Survey.
 Additionally, a pelt tagging program was initiated in 1994 to acquire more precise information on swift fox distribution and harvest.

 Any swift fox taken in Kansas must be presented to KDWP for tagging within seven days of the close of the season (K.A.R.
 115-5-2).
 KDWP regional and district offices as well as biologists and conservation officers within or near the swift fox range are provided with tags.
 The number of swift foxes pelt tagged by KDWP annually since the tagging program began is provided in Figure 1.
-In 2023-24, 38 swift foxes were taken by furharvesters in Kansas.
+In 2024-25, 89 swift foxes were taken by furharvesters in Kansas.

 Swift foxes may be taken using equipment authorized in K.A.R.
 115-5-1.
 Table 1 provides a breakdown of the methods used to take swift foxes and the primary species being pursued at the time the swift fox was taken.
-Trapping accounted for 95% of the swift fox harvest this season, and 74% were taken by individuals whose primary target was swift fox.
-Presumably the depressed coyote pelt market resulted in fewer incidentally taken swift foxes by those pursuing coyotes.
+Trapping accounted for 92% of the swift fox harvest this season, and 17% were taken by individuals whose primary target was swift fox.

-Just nine furharvesters took swift foxes during the season.
+Twenty furharvesters took swift foxes during the season.
 Annual season bag per furharvester is provided in Table 2.

-Swift fox season opened on November 15, 2023.
-The season closure was extended last year from February 15 to the end of February.
+Swift fox season opened on November 13, 2024.
+The season closure was extended two years ago from February 15 to the end of February.
 Date of harvest is provided in Figure 2.
-Harvest by month is as follows: November - 6, December - 8, January - 16, February - 8 (n=38).
-Six foxes were harvested during the season after February 15.
+Harvest by month is as follows: November - 25, December - 23, January - 29, February - 128 (n=89).
+Three foxes were harvested during the season after February 15.

-Swift foxes were harvested from eight western Kansas counties during the season.
+Swift foxes were harvested from 12 western Kansas counties during the season.
 Counties from which swift foxes have been harvested since 2013 and the most recent year of harvest is provided in Figure 3.